prusrafal/Advanced-Cognitive-Modelling-Portfolio/README.md

 # Advanced Cognitive Modeling Portfolio

 ## Course Overview
 This repository is part of the Advanced Cognitive Modeling course offered by the Mac Cognitive Science program at Aarhus University.
-It encompasses a series of assignments aimed at understanding and modeling cognitive behaviors through the lens of the Matching Pennies Game.
+It encompasses a series of group assignments aimed at understanding and modeling cognitive behaviors through the lens of the Matching Pennies Game.

 ## Project Structure
 The repository is to be organized into four main entities, each corresponding to a specific assignment within the course: